SSDs, i.e. solid state drives, have completely changed the computing experience over the last decade.

-These wondrous NAND storage devices have sped up previously ponderous boot times to a point bordering instantaneous, vastly improved the responsiveness of programs and games, and generally made the copious long wait times we all used to suffer a thing of a past.
-If you’re not using one, you should be and if you have an older model, consider upgrading.
+These wondrous storage devices have sped up previously ponderous boot times to a point bordering instantaneous, vastly improved the responsiveness of programs and games, and generally made the copious long wait times we all used to suffer a thing of a past.
+If you’re not using an SSD, you should be, and if you have an older model, consider upgrading to the faster speeds offered by newer models powered by cutting-edge PCIe 4.0 and 5.0 interfaces.

 Why you should trust us: It’s in our name, PCWorld.
 Our reviewers have been testing PC hardware for decades.
 Our storage evaluations are thorough and rigorous, testing the limits of every product — from performance benchmarks to the practicalities of regular use.
 As PC users ourselves, we know what makes a product stand out.
 Only the best SSDs make this list.
 For more about our criteria and testing process, scroll to the bottom of this article.